drshahizan/phd/li-jing/comment.md

 - comment: Methodology is not clear in order to achieve the objectives.
 Make it precise and focus on the improvement of the algorithm

 ## Expected Result:
+1. Novel theories/New findings/Knowledge
+- original text: (a)	A hybrid of enhanced approach for feature ranking and feature selection (b)	An enhanced Synthetic Minority Oversampling Technique with Boost technique (SMOTE Boost)

+- modified text:

 - comment: In this proposal several terminologies used.
 Framework, algorithm, technique, approach.
 Be consistent, the appropriate term is algorithm, not framework.